Knowledge Distillation Must Account for What It Loses: Evidence for Off-Metric Distillation Loss

-A third line of evidence concerns boundaries.
-Average-case accuracy can remain high while robustness, group behavior, or tail behavior changes.
-Work on adversarial robustness transfer explicitly argues that standard KD is usually evaluated by accuracy while robustness may fail to transfer \citep{shao2022adversarial}.
+\paragraph{Capability-boundary loss.} Average-case accuracy can remain high while robustness, group behavior, or tail behavior changes.
+Work on adversarial robustness transfer argues that standard KD is usually evaluated by accuracy while robustness may fail to transfer \citep{shao2022adversarial}.
 In natural language inference, in-distribution gains do not automatically imply robustness on target or out-of-distribution examples \citep{stacey2024distillingrobustness}.
-Work on bias and fairness further shows that the effects of KD can be uneven across subgroups or classes \citep{lukasik2021teacherspet,mohammadshahi2025leftafter}.
+Work on bias and fairness shows that the effects of KD can be uneven across subgroups or classes \citep{lukasik2021teacherspet,mohammadshahi2025leftafter}.
 These results motivate the notion of a capability boundary: the student may preserve the center of the teacher's behavior while distorting the regions where reliability is most contested.

-Privacy and memorization provide another example of an off-metric capability whose direction is not captured by task utility.
-Distillation is sometimes treated as privacy-improving because the student interacts with private training data only indirectly, yet membership-inference work shows that distillation alone can provide limited privacy protection \citep{jagielski2023students}.
+\paragraph{Privacy and memorization loss.} Distillation is sometimes treated as privacy-improving because the student interacts with private training data only indirectly, yet membership-inference work shows that distillation alone can provide limited privacy protection \citep{jagielski2023students}.
 Recent LLM studies further show that students can inherit membership and memorization risks from teachers, while different KD objectives can induce different leakage profiles \citep{zhang2025membershipmemorization,borkar2026memorization}.
 The relevant point is not that distillation always worsens privacy.
 It is that distillation changes the privacy and memorization profile of the student, and this change is invisible under ordinary task scores.